 If you are an experienced shooter, the board will let you take an aptitude test.
 For this test, you will be asked to shoot a round of clay pigeons or shoot some rounds on the 50 meter range on a, by a board member appointed day, under the supervision of a board member or a certified shooting instructor.
 The supervisor will take notice of all safety measures shown by you.
 After a positive assessement of the test nothing stands in your way to join SV de Wildenberg.

 As a novice shooter, you will get acquainted with SV de Wildenberg as a guest on four seperate occasions.
 In this four-week trial period, you will get to know the three main disciplines you can shoot at de Wildenberg: pistol, rifle and shotgun (clay pigeon).
 At the end of this trial period you will be assessed to see if you can join SV de Wildenberg as a candidate.
 Once you join SV de Wildenberg you will be signed up with the Royal Netherlands Shooters Association (K.N.S.A.) after which you will receive your KNSA license.
-At this point you will need to make a choice from one of the disciplines in which you initially wish to capacitate.
+At this point you will need to choose one of the three disciplines for your first 18 months of membership.

 The first six months of the candidate will serve as an assessment period.
 In the first three months you will have to attend a number of mandatory lessons, after which you will have to take an aptitude test.
 Passing that test means that now you can shoot at the range under supervision of a trainer.
 Apart from your shooting capabilities, the instructors/trainers will also evaluate you on safety, character and whether or not you'll fit in the club.

 Candidates with a positive evaluation after the six month period become full members of the club.
-As a member you will be expected to shoot on a regular basis ( with a minimum of 18 sessions each year).
-As long as you don't have a firearms permit you can always use a weapon (shotgun, rifle, pistol or revolver) of the club under supervision of a qualified instructor or a club member with a permit for the club weapons.
+As a member you will be expected to shoot on a regular basis (with a minimum of 18 sessions each year).
+As long as you don't have a firearms permit you can always use a weapon (shotgun, rifle, pistol or revolver) from the club under supervision of a qualified instructor or a club member with a permit for the club weapons.

 NOTE!
 As long as you don't have your own firearms permit and you have your KNSA license less than one year you can only shoot weapons in .22LR caliber or shotguns (12 gauge).